DaveSeidel/music-src/implication-organ/README.md

 - v1.0, July 2018: initial release using Launch Control XL MIDI controller
 - v2.0, August 2018: substantial rewrite to replace MIDI controller interface with OSC interface (but still with MIDI keyboard)
+- v3.0, November 2019: rewrite of MIDI input handling, now using channels 1 and 2 to distinguish the two main pitches

 ## TODO